lulkien/LinuxConfig/README.md

 A few scripts to do some repeated work when setup a new ubuntu server.

-- adguard-create-system-user.sh
+#### adguard-create-system-user.sh

-  I don't want to run AdGuardHome as root, so I create a user with minimum privilege for it.
+  I don't want to run AdGuardHome as root, so I created an user with minimum privilege for it.

-- adguard-update.sh
+#### adguard-update.sh

-  A script to update AdGuardHome
+  A script to update AdGuardHome.

-- install-stuffs.sh
+#### install-stuffs.sh

   This script will install: apt-fast, fishshell, neovim, nftables and a few handy tools.
-  It will remove ufw and iptables.
+  It will also remove ufw and iptables, because of we are going to use nftables.

-- ssh-create-tunnel-user.sh
+#### ssh-create-tunnel-user.sh

   Create an user to allow other machine create a ssh reverse tunnel.

-- wireguard-create-client.sh
+#### wireguard-create-client.sh

-  Script to create a new wireguard client and export config.
+  Script to create a new WireGuard client and export its configuration.

-- wireguard-installer.sh
+#### wireguard-installer.sh

-  Ye, for installing wireguard and some nftables rules.
+  Like its name, installing WireGuard and some nftables rules.

 ### A few other things